Understanding your sexuality

 If someone reacts negatively, be patient but remember that you can walk away.
 You don’t have to cop poor treatment, so get yourself out of the situation if you need to.

 There’s no one-size-fits-all approach to these things, so what has worked for other people may not work for you.
 It’s up to you to find your own way of handling it – to decide what it means for your life and how you eventually choose to identify.
 There’s no right or wrong way to be you, and you’re now well on your way to celebrating what makes you unique.

 One of the hardest parts is deciding to get some support – and you’ve done that.
 We’re so proud of you!
 You’ve been courageous and strong just opening this webpage, so we know you’ve got what it takes to handle whatever comes next.

 Dealing with people who don’t like your sexuality

 It’s important to recognise that we’re all different, and that the things that feel right for us are different from the things that feel right for someone else.
-We should be respectful of and positive about other people’s sexuality or sexual relationships, and support their right to explore their sexuality in a safe, consensual and responsible way.
+We should be respectful of and positive about other people’s sexualities or sexual relationships, and support their right to explore their sexuality in a safe, consensual and responsible way.